Frequently Asked Questions

 A. If you need an appointment to speak to us, you can make contact by e-mail to find out an appropriate time to visit.
 During class, we are on a tight schedule, and an interruption of even 5 minutes can lead to the class falling behind schedule.
 Our responsibility is to the students who have reserved and paid for their time at Plum, and we ask that you please respect their right to our undivided attention during class time.

 A. From time to time we have held specially conceived events here at Plum for bloggers.
-These events are free of attachment and strings, and are meant to support bloggers.
+These events are free of attachment and strings, and are meant to support like minded enthusiasts.
 We never ask for any kind of coverage from these events.
 They are planned with the simple goal of extending good will, and like-minded people enjoying a gathering and the spirit of self-improvement though learning a new skill.
+If you are a blogger or influencer, please don't ask for freebies in exchange for coverage.
+Our business structure does not support it.

 Q. Help, my transaction won't go through because my shipping and billing addresses are in different countries.
 What should I do?